-Coaching for athletic women who are too hard on themselves.
+Coaching for women who are too hard on themselves.

 As an athlete and a career woman myself, I’m going to guess that discipline and hard work come naturally to you.
 But I’m also going to guess you may find yourself unrealistically striving for perfection, and then putting yourself down for never being good enough.
 Perhaps you get overwhelmed, tired and anxious.
-Even in your best moments, you may have a hard time feeling good about yourself.
+Even in your best moments, you don't take the time to acknowledge how amazing you are!

-I work primarily with women who are athletes and juggle a career, friends and family, and suffer from taking on too much and being too hard on themselves.
+I work primarily with women who are athletes and have a career, friends and family, and struggle with taking on a teeny bit too much and being a little too hard on themselves.

 My clients are hard working and accomplished, and they have a lot to feel happy and satisfied about.
 But, often, they don’t.
 My clients are always looking at how they could have done better.
 They doubt and judge themselves and then take on even more and end up busy, dissatisfied and exhausted.